 We all know you wrote your own author bio

-You can’t go waaay overboard showing off because – even though the author bio is in the third person – every reader will know you wrote it.
+Don't go waaay overboard showing off because everyone knows you wrote it.
+Even if the author bio is in the third person.
 State your achievements, sure, but don’t become a braggart: try to bring a little humility and modesty to the text.

 Keep your author bio short

-Even if you have a ton of biographical information that relates to your book, very few people will be prepared to wade through nine paragraphs of it.
+Even if you have pertinent biographical information that relates, very few are ready to wade through nine paragraphs of it.
 The faster they can read about you, the faster they can click the link to buy your book.

 Use it like a business card